 The same structural logic applies to employee equity.
 Where a company has granted options or share awards to a large number of employees, consolidating exercised holdings through an Employee SPV keeps the operating company's cap table clean.
 The Employee SPV functions identically to an Angel SPV but with employees as its underlying shareholders.
 It is typically combined with an Employee Share Option Plan (ESOP) administered through the SPV, with vesting schedules and leaver provisions documented in the SPV's constituent agreements.

-Ready to set one up?
+Considering one for your round?
 See what The Founders Bureau delivers →